analogdevicesinc/VSCode-Maxim/userguide.md

 * Eclipse configuration files and debugger profile (`.cproject`, `.project`, `GPIO.launch`)
 * A readme

-_(Before proceeding - This section assumes you've already met the [requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) for using the VSCode-Maxim repository.
-If not, working through the "Getting Started" section of this UG first is recommended.)_

 A quick way to reference the example code is to drag and drop it into VS Code's editor while you have an active project open.
-Intellisense settings for the active project will be used even when editing external files.
-For example, dragging the `main.c` file from the GPIO example for the MAX32670 into the "Hello World" project we configured in the previous section allows for simultaneous viewing.
+Settings from the active project will be used even when editing external files.
+For example, having the template project opened in VS Code allows the `main.c` file from the GPIO example to be dragged into the editor with working function look-ups.

 ![GPIO Copy](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/GPIO_copy.JPG)